Foneria (Barcelona Metro)

-Foneria is a Barcelona Metro station opened on 8 September 2018, operated by TMB.
+Foneria (/ca/) is a Barcelona Metro station opened on 8 September 2018, operated by TMB.
 The metro station is located in Zona Franca, a neighborhood of the Barcelona municipality.
 The station serves line L10 and is located between Provençana and Foc stations in the southern part of the city.
 The station is located underneath the Passeig de la Zona Franca.